sarahmonster/hire-sarah/_projects/wordpress-site-building-study.md

 {% include portfolio-panel.md
   metadata="Outcomes"
-  heading="What did I accomplish?" content="
-  - Increased WordPress community interest in participating in research efforts
-  - Learnt a lot about real users' behaviours and expectations when building their site
-  - Results are used to inform product decisions moving forward
-  - Led a team of 25 researchers, many of whom were new to research.
+  heading="What did I accomplish?" content="  I led and mentored a team of 25 researchers, many of whom were new to research.
+In addition to learning a great deal about real users' behaviours and expectations, I generated community interest in participating in and conducting research efforts.

+  Results from the study are used to inform product decisions across the WordPress project, and to form a foundation for further user research.

-  In order to instil an appreciation for user research methods and to make it simpler for anyone within the community to conduct their own research, I’ve been developing a research framework & toolkit.
-This framework is being built up and tested iteratively as we conduct individual research studies, but comprises of a series of guides and templates, a platform for easy testing, a pre-recruited database of warm leads from which to recruit, and a database of insights gleaned from previous research." image="/assets/img/site-building-study/stats.png"
+  To further empower the community, I’ve been developing an open-source research framework & toolkit, comprising of a series of guides and templates, a platform for easy testing, a pre-recruited database of warm leads from which to recruit, and a database of insights gleaned from previous research." image="/assets/img/site-building-study/stats.png"